ShivamDewangan162/tele-agent/README.md

 - Failed recharge : Detects it in billing history, confirms refund + timeline
 - Billing dispute : Explains charges from actual account data
 - Network complaint : Raises a support ticket with an ID, gives resolution timeline
-- Escalation : Raises an escalation ticket and auto-generates a full context summary for the human agent so that customer doesn't need to repeats themselves
+- Escalation : Raises an escalation ticket and auto-generates a full context summary for the human agent so that customer doesn't need to repeat themselves

 ## How it works